MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 The goal of the first phase in the solutions workflow is to identify opportunities for improvement.
 An opportunity combines a group of people, a problem description, and a goal definition.
 You can create solutions that address problems in the areas of meeting hours, focus hours, or after hours.

 In this first phase, start by submitting a group of people, or even multiple groups -- you can submit as many groups as you think might benefit.
 After a group is submitted, it enters a queue as a candidate for a change program.
-(In the next phase, ([Schedule a program](#schedule-a-program)), a program manager starts with a group and creates the change program for it.)
+(In the next phase, [Schedule a program](#schedule-a-program), a program manager starts with a group and creates the change program for it.)

 Both analysts and program managers can create groups.
 There are two pages on which you can create a group: Solutions > Identify and Solutions > Manage.
 Analysts can use both pages, while program managers can use only the Manage page.
 The roles have different options, as described here: